Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | fires locked projectiles | Forces AI actors using this barrel to only track when targeting a human-tracking type unit, else they self-guide projectiles, unknown otherwise
 | can fire at maximum age | This barrel will continue to be able to fire despite the weapon age being at 0
 | use 1 firing effect per burst | Weapon will only play it's firing effect a single time, all shots after either in a burst or spew will not have a firing effect
-| ignore tracked object | Unknown/Needs additional research
+| ignore tracked object | Disables the tracking of this projectile, useful for reusing a tracking projectile on a non-tracking enabled barrel, plasma tracking projectiles with *tracks fired projectile* seem to override this flag and still track targets

 ## Firing